Omicron to be dominant variant in EU by mid-January

 Scholz also said his German government won’t tolerate a “tiny minority” of extremists trying to impose their will against coronavirus policies.

-As governments braced for the holiday season, Greece, Italy, Spain and Hungary began vaccinating children ages 5-11 against COVID-19.
+As governments braced for the holiday season, Greece, Italy, Spain and Hungary began vaccinating children aged 5-11 against COVID-19.

 EU leaders have a summit scheduled for Thursday in Brussels.